divriots/jampack/README.md

 ## What is `jampack`?

-Not a bundler.
+> Not a bundler.
 Not a framework.

-`jampack` is a post-processing tool that takes the output of your [SSG](https://jamstack.org/generators/) and optimizes it for best user experience and best [Core Web Vitals](https://web.dev/learn-core-web-vitals/) scores.
+`jampack` is a post-processing tool that takes the output of your [Static Site Generator (aka SSG)](https://jamstack.org/generators/) and optimizes it for best user experience and best [Core Web Vitals](https://web.dev/learn-core-web-vitals/) scores.

 ## Why `jampack`?